Here is a full list of SRC contact details and service opening times.

 Tel: 0141 330 5360

 Due to social distancing measures related to Covid-19, the Bookshop has moved to a click and collect service.
-Currently we are unable to accept books for sale, but we will update our site once government guidelines change.
+This will be available from the 17th May, 2021.

-You will still be able to buy and uplift books.
-Please e-mail us in advance to do this.
+You will still be able to buy, sell and uplift books.
+Please follow the instructions outlined here to do so.
 You will also still be able to collect funds for sold books via the Welcome Point, although we would prefer that you request a bank/PayPal transfer for any funds you are due.
-You will be able to collect between 9.30am and 3.30pm, Monday to Friday.

 Tel: 0141 330 5360